-(1) Members of the Audit Committee.

-- (2) Chairman of the Audit Committee. - (3) Members of the Corporate Governance and Compensation Committee.
+- (1) Member of the Audit Committee. - (2) Chairman of the Audit Committee. - (3) Member of the Corporate Governance and Compensation Committee. - (4) Chairman of the Corporate Governance and Compensation Committee.

-As at the date hereof, the directors and executive officers of Talon as a group beneficially own, directly and indirectly, or exercise control or direction over 7,139,848 common shares, representing approximately 11.2% of the 63,877,950 issued and outstanding common shares.
+As at the date hereof, the directors and executive officers of Talon as a group beneficially own, directly and indirectly, or exercise control or direction over 8,450,015 common shares, representing approximately 10.53% of the 80,272,437 issued and outstanding common shares.